MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5065.md

 ---
 title: Segment - Labels (report)
-description: Print labels with names and addresses of contacts for your segments.
+description: Print labels with the names and addresses of contacts for your segments.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf
 ms.topic: conceptual
 ms.search.keywords: reporting
 ms.search.form: Report_5065_Primary
-ms.date: 11/2/2024
+ms.date: 11/11/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Segment - Labels (report)

 The **Segment - Labels** report shows labels for your segments.

-The labels contain the names and addresses of contacts.

-To print the report, open the Segment window, and on the Actions tab, choose Print Labels.
+The labels contain the names and addresses of your contacts.
+To print the report, on the **Segment** page, choose **Print Labels**.

-The report request page allows you to select the size of the labels and in how many columns they are printed.
+The report request page lets you select the size of the labels and in how many columns to print them.

 ## Use cases